iririsgoo/Instagram-Sentiment-Analysis/README.md

 #### Important disclaimer:
-All the data I used are publicly available data.
+This is an analysis on one personal, but all the data I used are publicly available data.
 If there is an issue of privacy concerning anyone please let me know.

-Also, no animals were harmed during the analysis.
+PS.
+No animals were harmed during the analysis.